vmath20/IsoPathUpdated/README.md

 ```

 Replace `model_name` with one of the models from the list `['uni2', 'virchow2', 'prov', 'conch', 'plip', 'keep', 'dinov2']` and `gpu_index` with the desired GPU.

-**Note on CONCH Model:** In case the CONCH model embeddings do not get generated successfully using `generate_embeddings.py`, please use the `generate_embeddings/conch.ipynb` notebook directly to generate its embeddings.

 Repeat this command for all models.
 The script will save the embeddings in the `embeddings/` directory specified in your configuration.